xHellcat92x/NO-WeaponBrevityCodesHUD/README.md

 # NO-WeaponBrevityCodesHUD
 Mod for Nuclear Option - Displays selected weapons and brevity codes on the HUD.

-Has Configuration manager optons for font size, and offsets.
+Has Configuration manager options for font size, and offsets.

 Brevity codes can be disabled in the Configuration Manager for players who just want the selected weapon displayed and not needing the brevity codes.